China's silencing of Tiananmen tributes extends to Hong Kong - WTMJ

 The semi-autonomous territories of Hong Kong and nearby Macao were for years the last places on Chinese soil allowed to publicly mark the events of June 4, 1989, when the People’s Liberation Army opened fire on student-led protesters in a crackdown that left hundreds, if not thousands, dead.

 Before last year, tens of thousands gathered annually in Hong Kong’s Victoria Park, lighting candles and singing songs to remember the victims.
-But authorities, citing the coronavirus pandemic, are banning that vigil for the second straight year.
-And a museum dedicated to the event suddenly closed Wednesday, just two days before Friday’s anniversary, after authorities investigated it for lacking the necessary licenses to hold a public exhibition.
+But authorities, citing the coronavirus pandemic, banned the vigil for the second straight year and, on the morning of Friday’s anniversary, arrested an organizer of it.
+A temporary museum dedicated to the event also suddenly closed this week, after authorities investigated it for lacking the necessary licenses to hold a public exhibition.

 Hong Kong’s security minister warned residents last week against taking part in unauthorized assemblies.